tsdconseil/opencv-demonstrator/doc/build-instructions.md

 (2) Open a MSYS terminal, go at the folder where you extracted the sources, and follow Linux build instructions (from point (3)).

 # BUILD INSTRUCTIONS FOR LINUX (UBUNTU)
-* Note:* not yet working due to an incompatibility between OpenCV and GTKMM 3.0.
+* Note: * not yet working due to an incompatibility between OpenCV and GTKMM 3.0.
+* Note2: * It is possible to build this project under Debian GNU/Linux 8 (jessie).
+Information about the steps coming soon!

 (1) Ensure that the following packages are already installed:
   - bison